electro-smith/pd2dsy/README.md

 ## Next steps

-0. Add support for field and petal.
+0. Add support for Daisy Field.
+1. Clean up board support to be metadata based, and a bit easier to add new boards
+2. SDRAM support for larger buffers/delays.
+3. Add support different types of controls (i.e. switches are currently only bangs, but should also be able to be toggles).
-1. Double check licensing requirements, etc. and bundle a pre-compiled binaries for the arm toolchain into the project for built-in compilation
+4. Double check licensing requirements, etc. and bundle a pre-compiled binaries for the arm toolchain into the project for built-in compilation
-2. Add a GUI?
+5. Add a GUI?
 (Web app / built in tester, similar to OWL platform?)